PixieBurger/pixusa/_posts/2019-05-05-ringvaart.md

 pretty strong headwinds (4-5 on the scale), but at least on the way back, I could then smash it.

-> I even entered the secured part of Schiphol today.
+> I even entered the secured part of Schiphol today (more or less by accident).
 Only for a few meters, but still, the gate went up.

 ![Weather was typical April's weather (in May?!)]({{site.baseurl}}/assets/img/weather.jpg)